 How can we as historians design an interactive digital tool for a [local museum, historical society, or archive] that demonstrates our local community’s influence on a period in history?

 How can we teach children to be stewards of the environment?

 What should we do about cyberbullying?

 What makes mystery readers keep turning the pages?

 How can we plan a profitable walk-a-thon to benefit a cause we care about?

 What lessons can we learn from golden age civilizations and/or from their falls, and why do those lessons matter to us today?

 Which is better: the book or the movie?

-How can we, as legal teams, determine the effectiveness of a revolution?
+How can we, as photojournalists, tell the untold stories of our community?